Types of Quail for Your Homestead

 Bobwhite Quail

-Northern Bobwhite Quail are the most popular quail breed and are used for hunting and training bird dogs and they’re great to eat.
+Northern Bobwhite Quail are the most popular quail breed used for hunting and training bird dogs and they’re great to eat.

 Northern Bobwhites can be divided into 22 subspecies.
 The females look similar in each subspecies, the males vary.
 Under good conditions, Bobwhites can lay year-round.